 Capacity4Gas Project Contributes to Securing Energy Supplies

 The rationale behind pursuing the Capacity4Gas Project is the widening gas supply/demand gap in Europe.
-In its 2016 report, the International Energy Agency estimated that due to decreasing gas production in Europe, by 2030 there would be an additional need for gas imports from non-European sources of approximately 100 billion cubic meters per year (12 times the overall annual consumption of the Czech Republic).
-This gap can be filled by a combination of liquified natural gas (LNG) imports and pipeline gas.
+In its 2016 report, the International Energy Agency estimated that, due to decreasing gas production in Europe, by 2030 there would be an additional need for gas imports from non-European sources of approximately 100 billion cubic meters per year (12 times the overall annual consumption of the Czech Republic).
+This gap can be filled by a combination of liquefied natural gas (LNG) imports and pipeline gas.

 Capacity4Gas Project Brings Major Investments to the Czech Republic